At Barrowford School, we want to provide children with the key skills that will enable them to become lifelong learners.

 We promote a love of learning through a child centred, question led, project based approach.

-At Barrowford, we believe that speaking and listening skills are fundamental to success in both learning and life.
+At Barrowford, we believe that oracy skills are fundamental to success in both learning and life.
 Through a carefully planned approach to debating, discussing and deliberating over ideas, our children are cognitively stretched and challenged to formulate their own opinions and come to shared decisions.
 This, in turn, supports the development of reading and writing skills.

 All learning is underpinned by the good teaching of basic skills in maths and English where teachers ensure that each child's next steps are identified and they are challenged appropriately to make progress in line with national expectations.